salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 ![Property Inspector](images/properties-inspector-window-collapsed.png){width="250"}

->As you can see, the properties window has a series of collapsible tabs
+>As you can see, the properties window has a series of collapsible tabs.

 Let's explore these tabs by opening the "Identifiers" tab:

 ![identifiers tab](images/properties-inspector-window-Identifiers.png){width="250"}

->Here we find a series of properties related to the identification of the figure window
+>Here we find a series of properties related to the identification of the figure window.

 We can rename our new figure by entering "My first figure" in the Name field.

 ![Property Inspector Identifiers](images/figure-title-bar.png){width="250"}

->Notice how the title bar of the figure changes to include our new figure name, and the Figure number
+>Notice how the title bar of the figure changes to include our new figure name and the Figure number.

-If you want to remove the "Figure 1:" part of the title, simple click off the NumberTitle Check box.
+If you want to remove the "Figure 1:" part of the title, simply click off the NumberTitle check box.

 ![Figure Title no number](images/figure-title-bar-NoNumTitle.png){ width="250"}

-If you prefer your windows in hot pink you change the color by clicking on the "Window Appearance" tab and modifying the "Color" property:
+If you prefer your windows in hot pink, you can change the color by clicking on the "Window Appearance" tab and modifying the "Color" property:

 ![Property Inspector Window Appearance](images/properties-inspector-window-appearance.png){ width="250"}